labgem/microscope-user-doc/docs/content/compgenomics/genomicIsland.rst

 .. image:: img/island4.png

-clicking on a region label (RGP or SIGIVOM region) diplay informations of the selected region.
+clicking on a region label (RGP or SIGIVOM region) display informations of the selected region.

 * **item A**: region label, begin position, end position.